jerelmiller/redux-simple-auth/README.md

 [![npm version](https://img.shields.io/npm/v/redux-simple-auth.svg?style=flat-square)](https://www.npmjs.com/package/redux-simple-auth)
 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lernajs.io/)

+⚠️ **A note from the author** ⚠️

+When I first started this project, I had ambitions that I would be able to eventually turn this into something the larger audience could use.
+While I am proud at some of the work done here, I just have too much else to focus on.
+Feel free to use this library, fork it, build on it, etc. While I may occasionally contribute to this library, I am unlikely to maintain it on a regular cadence.
+I want to thank everyone that has used this library.

 # Redux Simple Auth

 Redux Simple Auth is a library for implementing authentication and authorization within redux applications.
 Inspired by the wonderful [Ember Simple